U.S. Embassy Montevideo, Uruguay - MTV

 See Medical and Test Fees >>

-The medical examination will include a medical history review and physical examination.
-Please be prepared to discuss your medical history, medications you are taking, and current treatments you are undergoing.
-More information on general medical requirements for U.S. immigrants is available on the Centers for Disease Control and Prevention’s website.
+Your physician may request other tests as needed.
+Be prepared to discuss your medical history, the medications you are taking, and the current treatments you are receiving.
+More information on general medical requirements for U.S. immigrants is available on the Centers for Disease Control and Prevention's website.

 After the medical exam